drone/drone-plugin-index/content/christophschlosser/drone-ftps/index.md

 # Secret Reference

 FTP_PASSWORD
-: Password used to login to the FTP server with the specified user
+: password used to login to the FTP server with the specified user

 # Parameter Reference